Tackling Universal Properties of Minimal Trap Spaces of Boolean Networks: Implementation and Performance Evaluation

-\paragraph{Moon instances.} Table~\ref{exp:moon} gives a comparison of execution times for the implementations of the marker reprogramming, depending on the maximum size $k$ of perturbations to identify.
-CEGAR-2 is the only one able to determine the satisfiability of the instances in the given time limit.
-Moreover, it largely outperforms other methods for the enumeration as soon as $k$ or the model is large.
-The difference with CEGAR-1 highlights that imposing the trap spaces of counter-example configurations to contain a trap spaces matching with the marker helps to drastically reduce the number of iterations to exhaust the solution space.
+of the marker reprogramming, depending on the maximum size $k$ of perturbations to identify.
+CEGAR-2 is the only one able to always determine the satisfiability of the instances in 10 minutes.
+Moreover, it largely outperforms other methods for the enumeration as soon as $k$ or $n$ is large.
+Through the results obtained with CEGAR-1 and CEGAR-2 on the datasets, we can conclude that imposing the trap spaces of counter-example configurations to contain a trap spaces matching with the marker helps to drastically reduce the number of iterations to exhaust the solution space.
 Table~\ref{exp:syn_moon} provides a similar picture for the synthesis problem.
 Note that CEGAR-0 only solved instances where the first generated BN verified the universal property.

 \paragraph{Trappist instances.} Fig.~\ref{fig:trap3} and \ref{fig:trapsyn} provide summary statistics of CEGAR-2 performance for the reprogramming and synthesis, grouped by network size.
+The execution time is limited to 30 minutes for reprogramming and 60 minutes for synthesis.
 Full results are provided in Appendix~\ref{sec:results-trappist}.
 The dataset consists of much larger networks than in Moon, although the employed markers may not be biologically meaningful.
-For the reprogramming, our prototype always to decide whether the instance admits a solution for all networks up to 400 nodes.
+For the reprogramming, our prototype always decides whether the instance admits a solution for all networks up to 400 components.
 Failed exhaustive enumerations were then likely caused by a large combinatorics of solutions with large $k$.
-For BNs above 1,000 nodes, our prototype managed to determine the satisfiability of 75\% of the instances within the given time limit.
-In the case of the synthesis, our prototype was able to solve more than 80\% of the instances of the BNs below 400 nodes, and 50\% of networks above 1,000.
+For BNs above 1,000 components, our prototype managed to determine the satisfiability of 75\% of the instances within the given time limit.
+In the case of the synthesis, our prototype was able to solve more than 80\% of the instances of the BNs below 400 components, and 50\% of networks above 1,000.